RESTful API

 HTTP methods

-API provides read-only access to all resources, that means only HTTP GET method can be used with exception of authentication endpoint.
+The API provides mostly read-only access to all resources, that means only HTTP GET method can be used with exception of the authentication endpoint and some search endpoints that accept a query sequence.

 {